2020PB/police-brutality/reports/Oregon.md

 ### Violent arrests made by police | July 5th

 Footage shows police declaring the protest a riot.
-They fire tear gas at protesters.
+They fire tear gas at protesters near 4th and Taylor.
 Protesters begin to retreat and police follow.
 Several officers then break from the line, brandishing pepper spray, and shove their way through the crowd.
 Protesters can be heard shouting, "That's press, that's press."
 Police throw several protesters to the ground (including the filmer).
 They then beat protesters with batons, punch them, and arrest them.

 tags: arrest, journalist, less-lethal, protester, shove, tackle, tear-gas, throw

 id: or-portland-54

-geolocation:
+geolocation: 45.517233,-122.6773747

 **Links**